Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 ## What Does This Plugin Do?

 This plugin automatically selects random collections from your library and displays them on your Jellyfin home screen.
-An admin configurable setting allows you to change how often categories are updated, you'll see different collections, helping you rediscover content in your library.
+Collections are cached and automatically refreshed at a configurable interval (default: 24 hours), helping you rediscover content in your library.

 ## Features

-- 🎲 Randomly displays collections accessible via API
+- 🎲 Randomly displays collections on your home screen
-- ⚙️ Configurable - choose how many collections to show, how long to show collections, and what display type they appear in
+- ⚙️ Configurable - choose how many collections to show, update interval, item limits, and display types
-- 🔄 Auto-refreshes with smart caching
+- 🔄 Automatic refresh based on configurable interval
 - 🎨 Beautiful, easy-to-use configuration interface
 - 📊 REST API endpoints for integration
 - 🔍 Comprehensive logging for troubleshooting
+- 🌐 Instance-level (all users see the same collections)

 ## Requirements